Universality in one-dimensional hierarchical coalescence processes

-The one-epoch coalescence process is a Markov process with state space $ \cN (d_{\rm min})$ given by the configurations $\xi\in \cN$ having only domains of length not smaller than $d_{\rm min}$, {\it i.e.} The stochastic evolution is given by a jump dynamics with c\`{a}dl\`{a}g paths $\bigl( \xi(t)\,:\, t \geq 0 \bigr)$ in the Skohorod space $D\bigl([0,\infty), \cN(d_{\rm min}) \bigr)$ (cf. \cite{B}) and at each jump a point is removed.
+The stochastic evolution is given by a jump dynamics with c\`{a}dl\`{a}g paths $( \xi(t) \dvtx t \geq0 )$ in the Skohorod space $D([0,\infty), \cN(d_{\min}) )$ (cf.~\cite{B}), and at each jump a point is removed.
 Formally, the Markov generator of the coalescence process is given by